 How will the 2022 Minneapolis City Budget impact me?

 Departments like the Fire, Public Works, and Health Departments provide critical services to ensure the wellbeing of residents and maintenance of essential infrastructure like roads, utilities, safety, and more.

 The City operates numerous programs that are funded through the City budget.
 For example, things like small business support, housing subsidies, and youth programming are funded by the City's budget.

 Only 25% of the City's budget comes from property taxes, with the rest coming from other sources.
 The Board of Estimate & Taxation has the authority to increase property taxes for residents.
 Last year, there was no increase to the percentage property owners had to pay in property taxes, because of COVID-19.

 To get started, watch this quick primer on the City Budget process!

-Over the last few months, City Departments have presented their proposed budgets to the City Council.
-You can watch the presentations here:
+Once the Mayor releases the Recommended Budget in August, City Departments present their proposed budgets to City Council.
+You can watch the 2021 presentations here:

 Looking for property tax relief?
 If you are a low-income homeowner, you may be eligible for a property tax relief.
 For more information, email firstname.lastname@example.org or learn about the State's programs here.

 Email email@example.com if you have questions about how the budget will impact our neighborhood!